The Intellectual Property Review: Greece

 The holder of an intellectual property right is entitled to launch civil, criminal or administrative measures against an infringer.
-This section focuses on protection sought in the context of civil proceedings, as more widely used in market practice.
-EU Directive 2004/4810 on the enforcement of intellectual property rights has been implemented in Greece through various legislative acts.
+This section focuses on protection sought in the context of civil proceedings, which are more widely used in practice.
+Directive 2004/48/EC10 on the enforcement of intellectual property rights has been implemented in Greece through various legislative acts.

 Part of this process would normally be a provisional court order for cessation of the infringement and abstention in the future, a seizure of the allegedly infringing goods and, under certain circumstances, a seizure of the assets of the infringer.
 An important aspect of these proceedings is that injunctive measures can be taken in the absence of the infringing party (ex parte proceedings) if the plaintiff can invoke and substantiate irreparable harm.

-Interim measures' proceedings do not result in a ruling on the merits of the dispute, and a deadline not exceeding 30 days is set to the plaintiff to file a lawsuit in the context of ordinary proceedings.
+Interim measures proceedings do not result in a ruling on the merits of the dispute, and a deadline not exceeding 6012 days is set for the plaintiff to file a lawsuit in the context of ordinary proceedings.
 If this is not filed, any provisional measures granted will cease to apply.

 Ordinary proceedings – process

 A beneficiary may seek judicial protection by means of ordinary civil proceedings.
 Following the filing of a lawsuit, the parties must submit their pleadings and counterarguments (rebuttals) within approximately three to four months (specific deadlines apply) and a hearing is scheduled after 45 days, which can be extended owing to court workload.
-Normally, litigants or their attorneys are not obliged to physically attend the hearing, since all arguments are submitted to the court in writing.
-A first-instance judgment is normally expected to be issued within eight to 12 months of the hearing.
+Normally, litigants or their attorneys are not obliged to physically attend the hearing because all arguments are submitted to the court in writing.
+A first instance judgment is normally expected to be issued within eight to 12 months of the hearing.

 Ordinary proceedings – claims

-By a lawsuit filed in the context of ordinary proceedings, the plaintiff normally requests the recognition of his or her rights, the cessation of the infringement and abstention in the future.
+By a lawsuit filed in the context of ordinary proceedings, the plaintiff normally requests the recognition of their rights, the cessation of the infringement and abstention in the future.
 A claim would normally include the removal of the infringing goods from the market or their destruction.
-The plaintiff is entitled to indemnification for monetary and moral damages, the award of which generally requires the occurrence of an unlawful act, culpable behaviour by the infringer, damage and a causal link between the damage and infringing act.
+The plaintiff is entitled to indemnification for monetary and moral damages, the award of which generally requires the occurrence of an unlawful act, culpable behaviour by the infringer, damage, and a causal link between the damage and the infringing act.

-In view of the difficulty in quantifying the damages associated with these disputes, the Greek Copyright Law provides13 that the indemnification amount cannot be less than twice the renumeration normally or lawfully payable in the context of the commercial exploitation of the infringed right.
+In view of the difficulty in quantifying the damages associated with these disputes, the Greek Copyright Law provides14 that the indemnification amount cannot be less than twice the remuneration normally or lawfully payable in the context of the commercial exploitation of the infringed right.

-Alternatively to the above indemnification, the plaintiff may claim the amount by which the defendant became richer, or the profit made by the defendant, as a result of his or her infringing behaviour.
+Alternatively to the above indemnification, the plaintiff may claim the amount by which the defendant became richer, or the profit made by the defendant, as a result of their infringing behaviour.

-Infringements of copyright and related rights may also entail criminal charges or the imposition of administrative sanctions and fines.
+Infringements of copyright and related rights might also entail criminal charges or the imposition of administrative sanctions and fines.

-The enforcement of rights in cases of trademark infringement are similar to copyright enforcement, as both are governed by the respective provisions of EU Directive 2004/48 (transposed in Greek law by the Greek Trademark Law).
+The enforcement of rights in cases of trademark infringement are similar to copyright enforcement as both are governed by the respective provisions of Directive 2004/48/EC (transposed in Greek law by the Greek Trademark Law).

-A trademark owner is entitled to request the cease-and-desist of the infringing action by means of a provisional court order.
-The court may order the provisional (precautionary) seizure of the infringing goods and, where appropriate, of the materials used for the production or distribution of these goods.
+A trademark owner is entitled to request the cease and desist of the infringing action by means of a provisional court order.
+The court may order the provisional (precautionary) seizure of the infringing goods and, where appropriate, of the materials used for the production or distribution of the goods.

-Disputes for trademark infringement are heard before the single-member court of first instance regardless of the amount subject to dispute, unless concurrent with other claims, such as unfair competition practice, in which case the multi-member court is competent to hear the dispute.
+Disputes for trademark infringement are heard before the single member court of first instance regardless of the amount subject to dispute, unless concurrent with other claims, such as unfair competition practice, in which case a multi-member court is competent to hear the dispute.